-- 2. Employees hired on or before May 31, 1988, shall earn and accumulate sick leave at the rate of one and one-half (1 1/2) days (12 hours) for each full month of employment; Provided, not more than one hundred and fifty (150) days (1200 hours) of sick leave may be carried from one (1) calendar year to the next. - 3.
-Full-time employees hired on or after January 1, 2018 will be advanced six months' accrual of sick leave for immediate use.
+- 1. Employees hired after May 31, 1988, shall earn and accumulate sick leave at the rate of one (1) day (8 hours) for each full month of employment; Provided, not more than one hundred and fifty (150) days (1200 hours) of sick leave may be carried from one calendar year to the next. - 2.
+Full-time employees hired on or after January 1, 2018, will be advanced six months' accrual of sick leave for immediate use.
 Part-time employees will have their sick leave advanced at a prorated amount equal to their budgeted FTE status.
 Additional sick leave hours will accrue beginning the 7th month of employment.
 As a condition for the advancement of sick leave, if employment ends prior to the last day of the sixth month of employment, the employee will reimburse the County for sick leave hours used in excess of 8 hours for full-time employees, or the amount that they would have accrued as a prorated amount for each month of employment.
-The advancement of leave only applies to initial hire. - 4.
-Paid sick leave may be used for the following: - a.
-An employee's mental or physical illness, injury or health condition; - b.
-Preventive care such as a medical, dental or optical appointments and/or treatment: - c.
-Care of a family member with an illness, injury, health condition and/or preventive care such as a medical/dental/optical appointment; - i.
-"Family member" is defined as: - a) A child, including a biological, adopted, or foster child, stepchild, or a child to whom the employee stands in loco parentis, is a legal guardian, or is a de facto parent, regardless of age or dependency status; - b) A biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - c) A spouse; - d) A registered domestic partner; - e) A grandparent; - f) A grandchild; or - g) A sibling - ii.
-Accrued sick leave may be used for bereavement leave as provided in this Agreement under the section related to "Bereavement Leave." - d.
-Closure of the employee's place of business or child's school/place of care by order of a public official for any health-related reasons; - e.
-If the employee or the employee's family member is a victim of domestic violence, sexual assault, or stalking.
+The advancement of leave only applies to initial hire. - 3.
+Paid sick leave may be used in accordance with County policy.